- Itemized Deductions

 Use Schedule A (Form 1040) to figure your itemized deductions.
 In most cases, your federal income tax will be less if you take the larger of your itemized deductions or your standard deduction.

-If you itemize, you can deduct a part of your medical and dental expenses and unreimbursed employee business expenses, and amounts you paid for certain taxes, interest, contributions, and miscellaneous expenses.
+If you itemize, you can deduct a part of your medical and dental expenses, and amounts you paid for certain taxes, interest, contributions, and other expenses.
 You can also deduct certain casualty and theft losses.

 Don't include on Schedule A items deducted elsewhere, such as on Form 1040 or Schedule C, C-EZ, E, or F.